ThomasSilloway/P99WikiParser/README.md

  - No match, but some related results
  - No matches at all

-On matches - also handles if that item has no quests
+On a successful item search it handles reqporting if that item has no quests

-Next step - Hook up with the [Streamlabs Chatbot](https://streamlabs.com/chatbot)

 Requirements:
 - beautifulsoup4